Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 - Boil 4 cups of water in a kettle or a medium-sized pot.

 - Wrap your cake pan with aluminum foil OR place your cake pan in a slightly larger round cake pan.
-Place your cake pan in a larger roasting pan or deep baking tray and place this in the middle rack of your oven.
-Carefully pour boiling water into the roasting pan so the water is around 1 inch high.
+Place this in a deep baking tray and position it in the middle rack of your oven.
+Carefully pour boiling water into the baking tray so the water is around 1 inch high.
 See my post above for extra tips.

 Bake the vegan pumpkin cheesecake:

 - Bake the cheesecake for 60-75 minutes or until done.
-At the 30-minute mark, if your cheesecake starts to brown on top, cover your cake pan with an oven-safe tray or aluminum foil.
 Your cheesecake is ready if you gently shake the cake pan and the edges look set but the middle is still jiggly.
 Your cheesecake will continue to set over time. (note 4)

 - Turn off the oven and allow the cheesecake to sit in the oven with the door closed for at least 1 hour.
 Remove the cheesecake from the oven and let it sit at room temperature until it reaches room temperature.
 Cover and refrigerate the cheesecake for at least 4 hours or overnight.